dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/CreateIndex.md

 # CREATE INDEX

 A `CREATE INDEX` statement creates an index on a table.
 Indexes can be on one or more columns in the table.
+You can optionally create indexes using bulk HFiles, which can improve index creation performance for large tables.

 ## Syntax